Building A Longer Table, Not A Taller Fence

-Best known for producing the first and only 2-in-1 Zabihah Halal and Glatt Kosher "Interfaith Meat" to help Muslim and Jewish communities eat from the same plate, our mission is to make high-quality, faith-based foods accessible, nutritious, and delicious for all.
+Best known for being the home of the first and only 2-in-1 Zabihah Halal and Glatt Kosher "Interfaith Meat" to help Muslim and Jewish communities eat from the same plate, our mission is to make high-quality, faith-based foods accessible, nutritious, and delicious for all.

 What the Falafel!

-We also offer vegetarian meals alongside other dishes at our community dinners (and online products) because we want everyone to take a seat at our table.
+Beyond Interfaith Meat, we also offer vegan and vegetarian products because we want everyone to take a seat at our table.
+All are welcome.

 Fostering A Community